 For starters, there seem to have been some tears over Resident Evil 2's Metacritic rating.
 Many of the devs admitted to it being their first score over 90 in 20 years in the games industry, so it's no wonder.

 It turns out that about half of the team opposed the idea of Resident Evil 2's one shot demo over fears of spoiling the game.
-In the end, it worked out magnificently, both with the launch timing and the amount of teased gameplay, as evidenced by 3 million downloads in less than 2 weeks.
+In the end, it worked out magnificently, both with the launch timing and the amount of teased gameplay, as evidenced by in less than 2 weeks.

 Capcom's announcement that the change in cameras will bring about changes from the actual game was slightly unnerving at the time, as the 1998 classic has more than one instantly recognisable scene that was almost too sacred to touch.

 The team came through though and are quite proud of the licker scene, which both changed and stayed the same, if it makes any sense.
 In short, a great remaking job.